 Short Term Disability (STD)

-After one year of service working a minimum of 20 hours per week, employees are eligible for paid time off due to the employee’s own disability.
-Short term disability pay begins after a two-week waiting period at the following schedule:
+After one year of service employees are eligible for paid time off due to the employee’s own disability.
+Short term disability pay begins after a one-week waiting period at the following schedule:

 |Length of Service||Percentage of Pay|